er-hiba/Learn2Code/README.md

 *Files*: The files for this project are in the directory Kitty_Art
 - kitty_art.py contains the code
-- Kitty.png is the sctreenshot
+- Kitty.png is the screenshot

 ## Contact
 If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).